timcdlucas/palettetown/cran-comments.md

 I have made this clear in the DESCRIPTION file.
 I have read and complied with the CRAN policies.

-However, I thought I would explicitely mention this here just in case there is a requirement I have not understood.
+However, I thought I would explicitly mention this here just in case there is a requirement I have not understood.